sraja7272/Dua-Swiper/README.md

 - Check that your Client ID is correct
 - Verify authorized JavaScript origins in Google Cloud Console
 - Make sure you're using the correct Google account
+- Restart dev server after changing `.env`

 ### Spreadsheet Not Loading

 - Verify you have access to the spreadsheet
-- Check that columns are named "Name" and "Duas"
+- Check that columns are named "Name" and "Duas" (or "author" and "quote")
 - Try making the spreadsheet public ("Anyone with the link can view")
 - Check browser console for detailed error messages